 Some inexcusable practices on the announcement

 Ashen was meant to be on Xbox Game Pass for PC (via Xbox Play Anywhere) and has a ‘TBD’ on its Steam page.
 On top of this another game; Outer Wilds had a previous fig (crowdfunding) campaign stating they were giving out Steam versions for backers.
-I think on the latter the right thing to do would be to offer refunds to any backers for changing a previously advertised reward.
+I think the right thing to do would be to offer refunds to any backers for changing a previously advertised reward.
 The lateness of the announcement and the lack of honesty is wrong.
 I think the developers and publishers involved should have at least communicated something far earlier and be clear if this is timed exclusivity or not.
 The obfuscation here doesn’t help.

 Games can do well away from Steam